En / Ru

 • Where to stay:

-In the Tourist centre in Kosh-Agach or in the visitor’s centre in the Chagan-Burgazy Tract which is 40 km from Kosh-Agach, and it is on the top of the mountains with a view of the Chuya Valley.
+At the tourist center in Kosh-Agach or at the visitor’s centre in the Chagan-Burgazy Tract which is 40 km from Kosh-Agach and on the top of the mountains with a view of the Chuya Valley.

-• Things to do: There are a variety of guided tours in the National park - horseback riding, hiking, educational tours.
-All details can be found on the website www.sailugem.ru
+• Things to do: There are a variety of guided tours in the National Park — horseback riding, hiking, educational tours.
+Details are available on the website www.sailugem.com

-The tour operator LB Tour, in Altai, will arrange for you to see the beauty of Altai, to learn about local traditions and have a real adventure LB Tour.
+The tour operator LB Tour, in Altai, will arrange a trip where you can see the beauty of Altai, learn about local traditions and have a real adventure.

 You can see the photo report about Altai Krai and Altai Mountains here.